Avaiga/taipy-doc/docs/manuals/gui/pages.md

 of two syntaxes:

 - Markdown: a lightweight markup language widely used for creating documentation pages.
-This is be the ideal format if you are not familiar with Web pages definition, and still want a decent rendering a in matter of minutes.<br/>
+This would be the ideal format if you are not familiar with Web page definition, and would like to create a good visual rendering quickly.<br/>
     Taipy has an augmented version of Markdown that makes it simple to organize the page content in sections or grids.